JunjieCheng/Participatory-Sensing-as-a-Service/Extended_MOLE.md

 * Allow data evaluation on the edge
 * Provide possiblity and incentive cost optimization and estimation

+## New Features

+### Data Type

+Data type indicates the type of data that the user want to collect from the microservice.
+It is necessary to type of data processing microservice, because the program runs on the specific devices require specific data type.

+The data type that need to specify includs String, Integer, Float etc... and file type includs image, audio and video.

+### Location

+Location indicates the location of the device.
+It is important when the user only wants to collect data from a specific area.

+### Number of Data

+The original MOLE doesn't indicate the number of data to collect.
+It assumes that only one data will be needed.
+However, when a MS requires 100 data from a MS that can only privide 1 data.
+The syntax becomes insufficient.

+### Additional Information

+The original MOLE assumes that the MS is not human involved.
+Therefore, no additional information will be needed for sensors except the commands from the executor.
+However, when the executor is human, the user must provide additional information to guide participants to collect correct type of data.
+The additional information can be examples of correct data and incorrect data.

 ## TODO

 * Need to specify unique participant, such that a data collector cannot evaluate his own data.